yusuke0913/Documentation/source/includes/_invoices.md

 # Invoices

 An Invoice groups Payouts together.
 It is a managed object, you can not create them directly.
 When a Payout is created it is added to the Invoice that is currently open.
-If there is not an open Invoice, a new, open, Invoice is created.
+If there is no open Invoice, a new will be created.

+You can keep invoices open for a certain time period by enabling batching of payouts.
+Contact [support@gigapay.se](mailto:support@gigapay.se) if you are interested in this.

 ### The Invoice object